nvda-es/devguides_translation/original_docs/spladdoninternals.md

 ### Finishing the puzzle: MRO and Studio's track items

-As described in the previous section, Studio app module defines two classes for track items: one for Studio 5.0x and another for 5.1x.
-In reality, all that matters is the former, with the 5.10 class providing custom routines on top of the 5.0x track item class.
+As described in the previous section, Studio app module defines three classes for track items: base class for tracks found in Studio and other apps, a class representing Studio 5.0x items, and another for 5.1x.
+In reality, all that matters is the first two, with the 5.10 class providing custom routines on top of the 5.0x track item class.
 In case of MRO, Studio 5.10 will be consulted if 5.10 is in use, then NVDA will consult Studio track item.
 For 5.0x, only original track item class will be consulted.

-The contents of the track item class (appModules.splstudio.SPLTrackItem) are as follows:
+The contents of the base track item class (appModules.splstudio.SPLTrackItem) are as follows:

 * initOverlayClass: This is run when the track item is first encountered.
 This method checks if Track Dial (see below) is active, and if so, assigns left and right arrow keys to Track Dial functions.
+* Track column navigation: Various methods and scripts used by Track Dial and friends are defined, including announcing column information, handling leftmost column and so on.
+Add-on 8.0 adds Columns Explorer routines, and 17.04 adds vertical column navigation support.

+Studio track item class for 5.0x (appModules.splstudio.SPLStudioTrackItem) adds:

 * reportFocus: This is called when reporting track items to you (broadcaster).
 It's main job is to see if custom column order is defined (see below) and builds needed pieces if column order is specified.
-* Track column navigation: Various methods and scripts used by Track Dial and friends are defined, including announcing column information, handling leftmost column and so on.
-Add-on 8.0 adds Columns Explorer routines, and 17.04 adds vertical column navigation support.
 * Track comments: Routines related to working with comments for traks (see the previous section for details).

-In addition, Studio 5.10 track item (appModules.splstudio.SPL510TrackItem) includes a script to announce changed state when SPACE is pressed (this is done by speaking and/or brailling track name (obj.name)).
+In addition, Studio 5.10 track item (appModules.splstudio.SPLStudio510TrackItem) includes a script to announce changed state when SPACE is pressed (this is done by speaking and/or brailling track name (obj.name)).

 ### Birth of Track Dial: from hesitation to possibilities